smartfog/fogflow/doc/en/source/index.rst

 - *system context*: the available system resources from all layers;
 - *data context*: the registered metadata of all available data entities;
-- *usage context*: the expected QoS defined by users.
+- *usage context*: the expected usage intention defined by users in terms QoS, latency, and bandwidth cost;

 Thanks to its advanced intent-based programming model and context-driven service orchestration, FogFlow is able to **provide optimized QoS with minimal development effort and nearly zero operation overhead**.